 Every undergraduate degree at CSU requires at least three credits of mathematics for graduation.
 The admission requirement in mathematics is designed to ensure that transfer applicants are on track to satisfy this graduation requirement.
 Second bachelor’s or post-bachelor applicants are exempt from the admission requirement in mathematics.

 The admission requirement may be satisfied through any one of the following means:

 Completing a transferable mathematics course (such as college algebra or math for the liberal arts or any Colorado community or junior college course with a gtPathways MA-1 designation, including Intro to Statistics) with a grade of “C-” or higher.

 Completing a pre-college level course such as intermediate algebra, a math literacy lab completed concurrently with a college-level course, or an equivalent (generally numbered below 100-level) with a grade of “C-” or higher.

 Completing Algebra I, Geometry, and Algebra II with grades of “C-” or higher while in high school.

 Submitting official scores of 3 or better on the AP Calculus AB or BC exam or 4 or better on the IB Math exam (Further Math, Math Studies, or Mathematics) or 50 or better on CLEP Subject exams in specific content areas (College Algebra, College Algebra & Trigonometry, Trigonometry, Pre-Calculus, Calculus).

-Applicants who will not meet the admission requirement in mathematics with course work or official test scores as outlined above can use the Colorado State University Math Placement Exam process (MPE) to demonstrate readiness for college-level math.
+Applicants who will not meet the admission requirement in mathematics with course work or official test scores as outlined above can use the Colorado State University Math Placement Tool to demonstrate readiness for college-level math.

 - Refer to your applicant status page or contact Admissions to learn your 9-digit CSU ID number.

 - Use your CSU ID number and a limited amount of personal information to create your eID.

-- Follow the directions to prepare for and take the MPE using your eID.
+- Follow the directions to prepare for and take the Math Placement Tool using your eID.

 When can you complete the Math Placement Tool?

-You can take the MPE anytime from a remote location after you have applied for admission and created your eID.
-If you will not meet the admission requirement in mathematics with course work, you are strongly encouraged to take the MPE and notify Admissions before the application deadline.
+You can complete the tool anytime from a remote location after you have applied for admission and created your eID.
+If you will not meet the admission requirement in mathematics with course work, you are strongly encouraged to complete the tool and notify Admissions before the application deadline.